-A user performs normal operations on the machine, such as copying and scanning.
+A user performs normal operations on the machine.
 Users are managed using the personal information in the machine's Address Book, and can use only the functions they are permitted to access by administrators.
 By enabling user authentication, you can allow only people registered in the Address Book to use the machine.
 Users can be managed in the Address Book by the user administrator.
-For details about administrator, see p.23 "Administrators".
+For details about administrator, see p.21 "Administrators".
 For details about user registration, see "Registering Names", Network and System Settings Reference or Web Image Monitor Help.